 1. Old "Rules" Set Up Previously

 Rules are great assets for automation when you are managing multiple ad accounts concurrently.
-You or your ex-agency may have set up some hidden rules which instruct Facebook to pause your ad sets or ads upon matching certain criteria, such as ROAS below X, CPA above $X or Spend above $X.
+You or your ex-agency may have set up some hidden rules that instruct Facebook to pause your ad sets or ads upon matching certain criteria, such as ROAS below X, CPA above $X or Spend above $X.

 These tend to be overlooked since they aren't visible on your ad account dashboard.
 You may verify by navigating to your Facebook Ad Account > Rules > Manage rules.